IBM/cloud-enterprise-examples/iac/09-containers/README.md

 kubectl cluster-info
 ```

-Then execute the validation commands or actions documented in the **Project Validation** section below.
+Deploy the application version you'd like to use according to section **Kubernetes Deployments** then execute the validation commands or actions documented in the **Project Validation** section below.
 Finally, when you finish using the infrastructure, cleanup everything you created with the execution of:

 ```bash
 ibmcloud ks cluster rm --cluster $NAME